Office Hours

 - BA, Ethnic Studies and English, University of California - Berkeley

-Jian Neo Chen is associate professor of queer studies in the departments of English and Women's, Gender and Sexuality Studies.
-Chen is affiliate faculty in the Film Studies program and a previous director of Asian American Studies (Autumn 2020) and Sexuality Studies (2017-2018) programs.
-Their research focuses on transgender and queer aesthetics and embodied practices in literature, visual culture and contemporary theory and their reimagining and reconstruction of social relations and movements.
-Their first book, Trans Exploits: Trans of Color Cultures and Technologies in Movement (Duke University Press, 2019), explores the displaced emergences of trans of color cultural expression and activism through performance, film/video, literature and digital media by the second decade of the twenty-first century, following fifty years of minimal civil rights reforms and renewed state and social technologies of racial gendering.
+Jian Neo Chen is associate professor of queer studies in the department of Women's, Gender and Sexuality Studies.
+Chen is affiliate faculty in the English department and Film Studies program and a previous director of Asian American Studies (Autumn 2020) and Sexuality Studies (2017-2018) programs.
+His research focuses on trans, Two-Spirit, and gender expansive expression and experience in literature, visual fields, cultures of science, and contemporary theory—and their potential reconstruction of social relations and movements.
+His first book, Trans Exploits: Trans of Color Cultures and Technologies in Movement (Duke University Press, 2019), explores the displaced emergences of trans of color cultural expression and activism through performance, film/video, literature and digital media by the second decade of the twenty-first century, following fifty years of minimal civil rights reforms and renewed state and social technologies of racial gendering.
 Trans Exploits received the 2021 Association for Asian American Studies Book Award in Social Sciences and was a Lambda Literary Award Finalist in LGBTQ Studies in 2020.
-Chen is working on two new books.
-The first engages with lineages of Asian American and Asian diasporic queer and feminist thought to develop a racial trans/disciplinary methodology attuned to the literary and visual sensorium of Asian American trans and gender variant political experience.
-The second explores the potential autonomy of trans* literature within and outside the aesthetic, political, and scientific orders of US and Western European settler racial capitalism.
-Their research, teaching, writing and culture building seek resonances with movements for gender, sexual, indigenous and racial liberation across different sectors and territories of the transnational US empire.
+Chen is working on two new manuscripts.
+His second book Trans Experience: Trans Auto-Writing in Orders of Literature and Knowledge focuses on trans, Two-Spirit, and gender expansive nonfiction and fiction, including autotheory, memoir, novels, and other forms of life writing, in U.S. territories in the Americas from the mid-twentieth to twenty-first centuries.
+Chen’s third book on trans/Pacifics draws from archives of European and American exploration in Oceania, islands in the Pacific, and the Asia-Pacific Rim beginning in the sixteenth century to delimit Western epistemologies of science and gender/sex.

 Selected Publications